AntaresSimulatorTeam/andromede-modeling-prototype/docs/user-guide/building.md

 # Building systems with the Python API

-Instead of reading a .yml file, one can build a system with pyGems by using the API of the package.
+Instead of reading a .yml file, one can build a system with GemsPy by using the API of the package.

 ## Defining an InputComponent

-The syntax to build components with the pyGems API is the following:
+The syntax to build components with the GemsPy API is the following:

 ~~~ python
 components = []